sr-26/tiny-link/README.md

 // Extract the short key from the incoming request const shortKeyFromRequest = /* Extract the short key from the request parameters */;

-// Retrieve the original URL using LiteLink const originalUrl = await liteLink.getOriginalUrl(shortKeyFromRequest);
+// Retrieve the original URL using Lite-Link const originalUrl = await liteLink.getOriginalUrl(shortKeyFromRequest);

 // Redirect the user to the original URL